Commercial content | New Customers Only | 18+

 Supreme Novices’ Hurdle Cheltenham Festival

-Before examining the runners and riders and the Supreme Novices’ Hurdle betting odds, customers must first examine the history of the race.
+Before examining the runners and riders and the Supreme Novices’ Hurdle odds, customers must first examine the history of the race.
 This section will explain all about the Supreme Novices’ Hurdle and its history, prize money and records.

 The Supreme Novices’ Hurdle is the race that all National Hunt fans look forward to every year, as it indicates the start of the Cheltenham Festival.